Living with someone with Depression

-What hurts the most is the other person: the one who endures those mood swings day and night, where a depressed person can go from sad to aggressive, the times they can hurt you, the times they must try to stop you from doing crazy things, times that you must convince him that he is not a burden but that he is simply sick, the times that you teach him his own son while he suffers a state of depression so that he can control himself, since he prefers to die before his own blood sees him in that state , the countless times he must convince the affected person to go out and see the good things in the world.
-That hurts the person who suffers from depression, they end up thinking that they are a burden, that they ruin the life of both their partner and their children, that when they are in those moments they prefer to be completely alone to try to master the intense desire to cry, but when whoever encourages him is by his side he cannot help not breaking.
+What hurts the most is the other person: the one who endures those mood swings day and night, where a depressed person can go from sad to aggressive, the times they can hurt you, the times they must try to stop you from doing crazy things, times that you must convince him that he is not a burden but that he is sick, the times that you teach him his son while he suffers a state of Depression so that he can control himself since he prefers to die before his blood sees him in that state, the countless times he must convince the affected person to go out and see the good things in the world.
+That hurts the person who suffers from Depression; they end up thinking that they are a burden that ruins the lives of both their partner and their children, that when they are in those moments, they prefer to be completely alone to try to master the intense desire to cry.
+Still, when whoever encourages him is by his side, he cannot help not break.

 It might appear to be a hopeless circumstance.
 In any case, there are a few things that should be possible:

-- Research depression: There are several resources, both online and through doctors and hospitals, that can provide you with more information about what depression is, what causes it and how to help someone who has it.
-By understanding what depression is and how it makes you feel, you will be better able to empathize with someone who has it.
+- Research depression: Several online and through doctors and hospitals can provide you with more information about what Depression is, what causes it, and how to help someone who has it.
+By understanding what Depression is and how it makes you feel, you will better empathize with someone who has it.

 - Listen: talking about their feelings and experiences gives them a way to cope with Depression.
 Simply being present listening to them may help them more than you realize.

 - Be Supportive.
-Supporting someone with depression involves being available to talk to, spend time with and listen to your loved one.
-Being supportive also includes, in moderation, gently pushing your loved one to do what is good for him or her.
+Supporting someone with Depression involves being available to talk to, spend time with and listen to your loved one.
+Being supportive also includes, in moderation, gently pushing your loved ones to do what is good for them.